Zeros warrants and subscription shares

 This section of the website replaces our monthly research notes on zeros, warrants and subscription shares.
 We’ll update the valuation sheet here at least monthly.
 Bear in mind that the net asset value numbers that go into calculating the final asset cover may be out of date for funds that invest in assets such as private equity and property.

-We have added an extra column to the warrants and subscription shares sheet (at the suggestion of one of our readers – thank you!).
+We recently added an extra column to the warrants and subscription shares sheet (at the suggestion of one of our readers – thank you!).
 There are now two discount/premium columns.
 The first “price/exercise (discount)/premium” is looking at how far in or out of the money the warrants or subscription shares are.
 The second, additional column “price+warrant or sub share price / exercise discount/premium” is looking at whether it make sense to buy these warrants or the subscription shares at their current price.

 Our definition of cover for the zero dividend preference shares is a simplified one from that used by some others in the market (see below).
 For example, Jupiter Dividend & Growth’s cover is less than one according to some estimates, largely because of estimated wind up costs.